luluzhou1/alinush.github.io/_posts/2024-05-31-Schnorr-signatures.md

 ### Pitfall #2: Non-canonical serialization

 {: .error}
-**Pitfall:** The description above and, in fact, most academic descriptions, do not distinguish between a group (or field) element and its **serialization** into bytes.
+**Pitfall:** The description above and, in fact, most academic descriptions, do not distinguish between a group element and its **serialization** into bytes.
-Yet developers who implement Schnorr must come up with a serialization format for these elements before they can, say, be sent over the network or fed into a hash function.
+(Same applies to field elements.)
-Ambiguities in this format can create signature malleability issues.
+Yet developers who implement Schnorr must understand the caveats of (de)serializing these elements to (1) avoid issues such as signature malleability and (2) maintain compatibility with other libraries.

 For example, consider the code that deserializes the $s\in \Zp$ component of the Schnor signature.
 Typically, naively-written code will not check that the positive integer encoded in the bytes is $< p$.